Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene mutation.

 If you have a BRCA1/2 gene mutation, the Affordable Care Act also requires coverage of counseling to help you decide if taking medications to lower the risk of breast cancer is right for you.

-People who have a BRCA1/2 mutation may have the chance to join breast (and ovarian) cancer research studies (called clinical trials) on new screening, risk reduction and treatment methods.
+People with a BRCA1/2 mutation may have the chance to join breast (and ovarian) cancer research studies (called clinical trials) on new screening, risk reduction and treatment methods.

-BreastCancerTrials.org in collaboration with Susan G. Komen offers a custom matching service that can help you find a clinical trial for people with a BRCA1/2 or other gene mutations.
+BreastCancerTrials.org in collaboration with Susan G. Komen offers a custom matching service to help you find a clinical trial for people with a BRCA1/2 or other gene mutations.

 You can also visit the National Institutes of Health's website to find a clinical trial.